callum-savage/waterbom/README.md

 -   `get_timeseries_list()`
 -   `get_timeseries()`

-These functions always return a `tibble`, with default columns selected to match the WDO interface.
+These functions always return a `tibble`, with the default columns selected to match the WDO interface.
 Columns are not renamed despite some unfortunate naming conventions used by the API.
 This is to ensure consistency between requests.

 There are two additional functions which may be useful to advanced users: